Learn how to dry fruit so that you can create natural candy from the bountiful fruit and berry harvest that your garden produces.

 Should you use an anti-browning agent?

 When learning how to dry fruit for the first time start with an easy fruit.
 Apples are the easiest fruit to dry.
 In grandma’s day apples were sliced thinly in rounds and strung on twine and then hung behind the wood cookstove to dry in very airy houses.
 They will dry in 12 to 20 hours in an electric dehydrator, depending on the wattage.
 Dried apples can be eaten out of hand, reconstituted by soaking in hot water for an hour or two, and cooked into pies or apple sauce for winter desserts.
-My kids call them “apple cookies”.
-They are the snack of choice to bring to a youth event.
-The other kids preferred them over potato chips.

 Fruit like apricots and plums just need to be washed, halved, pitted and then pushed inside out, before putting on the trays to dehydrate.
 These fruits are very moist and should be checked and turned in every 4 hours during the drying time to ensure even drying.
-They will be half done after 24 hours and can be crowded closer together on trays so that you can add a new fruit to the dehydrator, while they finish their drying cycle.
+They will be half done after 24 hours and can be crowded closer together on dryer trays so that you can add a new fruit to the dehydrator, while they finish their drying cycle.

 Peaches are high in water content.
 If you don’t have your own peach tree, they are better canned or frozen than dehydrated.
 The dried product is thin and without much substance compared to the whole fruit.
 But if you have only dehydrating as a choice for food preservation then by all means dry them.
 When fully dry, peaches are thin and leathery.